Frank Agrama: Tax-fraud conviction in Mediaset trial (1988–1998)

-The Mediaset trial was launched in April 2005, with indictment of 14 persons (including Silvio Berlusconi and Agrama) for having committed:

-(A) false accounting and embezzlement in order to mask payments of substantial "black funds", committed in 1988–94.

-(B) tax fraud equal in total to more than €62 million (120bn lira), committed in 1988–98.
+The Mediaset trial was launched in April 2005, with indictment of 14 persons (including Silvio Berlusconi and Agrama) for having committed: (A) false accounting and embezzlement in order to mask payments of substantial "black funds", committed in 1988 to 1994.
+(B) tax fraud equal in total to more than €62 million (120bn lira), committed in 1988 to 1998.

 Both indictments were related to achievement of personal tax evasion, through illicit trade of movie rights between Mediaset and secret fictive foreign companies situated in tax haven nations, causing fictive losses for Mediaset, with the trade gains being accumulated by the foreign companies owned (in this case, Harmony Gold) by the indicted tax fraudsters, who ultimately had the gains paid out as personal profit without paying tax in Italy.

 On October 26, 2012, Agrama was sentenced to three years of punishment by an Italian court for tax evasion.
 The charges were in relation to a scheme to purchase overseas film rights at inflated prices through offshore companies.
 The three-year term was never served in accord with a 2006 amnesty law intended to reduce prison overcrowding.
 Agrama and his co-defendants were also ordered to pay a 10 million euro fine.